oracle-livelabs/em-omc/enterprise-manager/emcc/em-dblm-update-compliance/em-dblm-update-compliance.md

     Navigate to Fleet Maintenance Hub, by clicking on ***Administration >> Fleet Maintenance Hub***

     ![](images/em-navig2.png "em-navig2")

+    To patch a database, you must subscribe the target database to a gold image.
+You can subscribe a database to one image only, but an image can have multiple databases subscribed to it.

     In the Fleet Maintenance Hub, under the "Target Subscription" tab in Tile 1, follow these steps: